 - ½ yellow onion, small diced

 - ½ cup yellow squash, small diced

 - ½ cup cherry tomatoes, halved

 - ½ cup cooked white beans

-Make a pesto by combining the basil, 4 tablespoons of olive oil, 3 garlic cloves and the parmesan cheese in a food processor and pureeing until smooth.
-Transfer to a bowl and cover with plastic pressed directly onto the top to keep it from browning.
+Make a pesto by combining the basil, 4 tablespoons olive oil, 3 cloves garlic and the Parmesan cheese in a food processor and pureeing until smooth.
+Transfer to a bowl and cover with plastic pressed directly on the top to keep it from browning.

 Remove from the heat, stir in 2–3 tablespoons of pesto and season to taste with salt and pepper.